Judge says Macy's, Penney should have settled Steward spat

-NEW YORK J.C.
-Penney Co Inc (JCP.N) and Macy's Inc (M.N) should have settled their dispute over the rights to sell Martha Stewart products, the judge overseeing a trial involving the two retailers said on Monday.
+NEW YORK, March 4 J.C.
+Penney Co Inc and Macy's Inc should have settled their dispute over the rights to sell Martha Stewart products, the judge overseeing a trial involving the two retailers said on Monday.

 As the two sides faced the possibility on Monday that the trial could take longer than expected, Justice Jeffrey Oing said he would not be influenced by the financial impact on the companies.